popeyeotaku/c6t/doc/grammar.md

 Paremeter names are assigned positions on the stack such that the first name is at the lowest memory position, with furst names increasing in address.

 ## Statements

+    statement =
+        NAME ':' statement
+        | IF '(' expr ')' statement [ELSE statement]
+        | WHILE '(' expr ')' statement
+        | DO statement WHILE '(' expr ')' ';'
+        | FOR '(' [expr] ';' [expr] ';' [expr] ')' statement
+        | SWITCH '(' expr ')' statement
+        | CASE conexpr ':' statement
+        | DEFAULT ':' statement
+        | BREAK ';'
+        | CONTINUE ';'
+        | RETURN ';'
+        | RETURN '(' expr ')' ';'
+        | GOTO expr ';'
+        | ';'
+        | '{' {statement} '}'
+        | expr ';'
+    ;

+A statement assembles executable code for the current function.

+## Labels

+    NAME ':' statement

+This places a static goto label in front of a statement.
+Goto labels have type *array of one int*, although you should not rely on the array dimension; it is employed so that its address will not be loaded in a **GOTO** statement.

+## If Statement

+    IF '(' expr ')' statement [ELSE statement]

+The **IF** statement evaluates the leading expression; if it is equal to 0, the first statement will be skipped.
+In the event of an ELSE, the second statement is evaluated only if the expression is equal to 0.

+Something to the effect of:

+    /* expr */
+    brz L1
+    /* true-statement */
+    jmp L2
+    L1: /* false-statement */
+    L2:

+if else is employed,

+    /* expr */
+    brz L1
+    /* true-statement */
+    L1:

+if else is not employed.

+### While Statement

+    WHILE '(' expr ')' statement

+As long as the expression evalutes as non-zero, the statement is executed.

+Something to the effect of:

+    continue_label:
+    /* expr */
+    brz break_label
+    /* statement */
+    jmp continue_label
+    break_label:

+where continue_label and break_label specify the targets of continues and breaks.

+### Do Statement

+    DO statement WHILE '(' expr ')' ';'

+The statement is executed, and then re-executed as long as the expression is non-zero.
+In other words, an equivalent to while with the test at the end, and which always executes at least once.

+Something to the effect of:

+    L1:
+    /* statement */
+    continue_label:
+    /* expr */
+    brz break_label
+    jmp L1
+    break_label

+where continue_label and break_label specify the targets of continues and breaks.

+### For Statement

+    FOR '(' [expr] ';' [expr] ';' [expr] ')' statement

+The first optional expression is executed.
+The second (if present) is used as a test; the statement is executed as long as the test expression evaluates to non-zero.
+If the test expression is not present, the statement always executes.
+Finally, the third expression is used as an update.

+Something to the efect of:

+    /* first expr */
+    L1: /* second expr */
+    brz break_label
+    /* statement */
+    continue_label:
+    /* third expr */
+    jmp L1
+    break_label

+where continue_label and break_label specify the targets of continues and breaks.

+### Switch Statement

+    SWITCH '(' expr ')' statement

+The statement contains any number of **CASE** labels, and one optional **DEFAULT** label.
+If the default label is not specified, the switch's break label is used.

+The expression is evaluated, and the **CASE** whose constant expression equals the expression's value is jumped to.
+If none match, the default/break label is jumped to.

+***THIS IS ALWAYS DONE VIA TABLE LOOKUP***.
+There may be optimizations as to which kind of table, which may at a later time be clearly defined, but -- unlike an *if-else if* chain, this is always a table lookup.
+Use accordingly as you would such a table in assembly.

+A break label is produced after execution of the switch statement.

+### Case Statement

+    CASE conexpr ':' statement

+Introduces a case label for the statement to the innermost enclosing switch statement.
+The value of the constant expression is used for the value the switch statement uses to jump into the appropriate statement.

+It is illegal to use a case statement outside of any switch.

+### Default Statement

+    DEFAULT ':' statement

+Introduces a default label for the statement ot the innermost enclosing switch statement.
+It is illegal to have more than one in a switch.
+If no cases match, the switch statement will jump to here.

+It is illegal to use a default statement outside of any switch.

+### Break and Continue Statements

+    BREAK ';'

+or

+    CONTINUE ';'

+will jump to the innermost enclosing break or continue label introduced by statement structres as described above.

+It is illegal to use when there is no such label introduced.

+### Return Statements

+    RETURN ';'

+or

+    RETURN '(' expr ')' ';'

+will return from the current function.
+The first implements a so-called 'null return' with no value, while the second will return with the given expression value.

+Sadly the behavior of using the value of a null-return function is undefined.

+It is not guarenteed the type of the returned value will be matched up to that of the function -- a non-floating function may return a double if the expression is floating type, or vice versa.

+### Goto Statement

+    GOTO expr ';'

+Evaluates the expression and jumps to it.
+You may load any number or variable here, not only case labels -- ***BUT UNLESS YOU KNOW WHAT YOU ARE DOING ON YOUR BACKEND AND DON'T DESIRE PORTABILITY***:

+- **goto** a local goto label within the function.
+- *Or*, **goto** a variable of type pointer to int, whose value is either an address inside this function (it's been set to a local label) *OR* whose code resets the stack in some way (equivalent to modern C's longjmp()).

+***BE VERY VERY WARY OF USING THIS SECOND FORM AT ALL***

+Despite these deadly warnings, goto's are not the worst thing in the world.
+Avoiding refactoring nested loops to get from point A to point B where breaks/continues may not help, or else having a standard error handler within a function, may be more clearly implemented with gotos.
+Having a weird flag variable may be more confusing than simply saying 'goto loop;'

+### Null Statements

+    ';'

+Does nothing and outputs no code.

+### Compound Statements

+    '{' {statement} '}'

+Executes those statements in sequence; it is equivalent to placing multiple statements where one is required.

+Note that, unlike later C, there is no proper block structure, and compound statements do not have their own scope.

+### Expression Statements

+    expr ';'

+The statement is evalutated and its value discarded.

 ## Expressions